 - If you are pregnant or may be pregnant.
-Do not take this medicine if you are in the third trimester of pregnancy.
+Do not take naproxen suspension if you are in the third trimester of pregnancy.
 You may also need to avoid naproxen suspension at other times during pregnancy.
-Talk with your doctor to see when you need to avoid taking this medicine during pregnancy.
+Talk with your doctor to see when you need to avoid taking naproxen suspension during pregnancy.

 This is not a list of all drugs or health problems that interact with naproxen suspension.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take naproxen suspension with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Naproxen Suspension?